 First off, it is anime.
 Not just because that is internationally the accepted term for any animated product but because it was also animated by a Japanese company (written by an American).
 So get your poor attitude about it having some American creators and go away.
 If you don’t like it, you don’t have to watch it or read this blog.
 I just think you really really really should because it is great.

 Second, this is now second only to FLCL in my favorite cartoon series of all time.
-If films were in that list it might drop several points (sorry, Jaden but Hayao Miyazaki has made some really great films).
-The series, though short, is super funny, engaging, nuanced, nostalgic, fresh, and just around wonderful.
-Sure the animation isn’t always the most expensive possible (if you didn’t know, neither is most anime but hey) and some of the stories are plain silly or laid back but the series makes some pretty deep cuts about modern society while maintaining a personal brand of decadent frivolity.
+If films were on that list it might drop several points (sorry, Jaden but Hayao Miyazaki has made some really great films).
+The series, though short, is super funny, engaging, nuanced, nostalgic, fresh, and just all around wonderful.
+Sure the animation isn’t always on fleek (if you didn’t know, neither is most anime but hey) and some of the stories are plain silly or laid back but the series makes some pretty deep cuts about modern society while maintaining a personal brand of decadent frivolity.

 Pretty much everything in the series is about Kaz, the protagonist, trying to navigate his feelings while completing his duties for his family.
 It explores the social dynamics of the working class and leisure class rich while making social commentary on life, wealth inequality, patriotism, mecha butlers, and the concept of friendship.

 Did I mention that Jude Law plays the mecha butler?
 Cause Jude Law is the mecha butler.

 People have complained about the voice acting.
 I thought it was great.
 Jaden Smith sounds bored but guess what–that’s his character.
 I mean, LOOK AT THE LIST OF VOICE ACTORS: